Lawrencium256/NODE_Hessian/nested_spheres/cross_entropy/README.md

 * Didn't see any isolated spikes of top eigenvalue.
 * Same thing with the 2nd eigenvalue.
 * Minimum eigenvalue for ANODE decays towards 0 more quickly a smoothly than for the NODE.
+* At end of training, NODE certainly possesses better defined 2 outliers; ANODE has ~2-3 outliers.

 <u>Experiment 2</u>